 |Young Buckaroo Open Mic & Talent Showcase

 This is an opportunity for students 18 and under to share their creativity with the public, in a safe and welcoming atmosphere.
 It’s a highlight for our Gathering audiences, too!
 Young folks are encouraged to perform original poetry, classic recitations, western music and dance.
-The event is held 6:15–7:30 pm on Thursday, January 30, 2014, in the Elko Convention Center’s Turquoise Room and hosted by Deb Howard and Valerie Aguirre-Alt.
+The event is typically held 6:15–7:30 pm on Thursday of Gathering week, in the Elko Convention Center’s Turquoise Room and hosted by Deb Howard and Valerie Aguirre-Alt.
 This event is free to both participants and audience.
 Session registration begins at 5:45 pm on the day of performances.
 Please encourage your students to participate!

 |Teen Poetry & Music Slam